mokaily/mouse_follower/README.md

 ### ⚙️ Configuration app

-Add MouseFollower widget like in example.
+Add MouseFollower widget like in the example.

 ```dart
 class MyApp extends StatelessWidget {